 Unlike many other disciplines, Bachelor of Science degrees are sufficient for many entry-level positions in geology.
 Master of Science and doctoral degrees are typically fully supported by industry, state and federally funded research grants or teaching assistantships.

 Geology Degree Concentrations

 Research opportunities for geology majors can be found within and outside of the department.
-Students are required to take GEOL 500 Field Geology, focusing on geological field techniques including the use of field instruments and the preparation of geologic maps.
+Students are required to take GEOL 500 Field Camp, focusing on geological field techniques including the use of field instruments and the preparation of geologic maps.
 This course is conducted out of Colorado, Utah and New Mexico.